soarsmu/Cupid/README.md

 ```

 ## RQ1: Comparing with Baselines
-For SABD and Siamese Pair, we use the implementation in the [replication package](https://github.com/soarsmu/TOSEM-DBRD) of the TOSEM paper.
+For SABD and Siamese Pair, we use the implementation in the [replication package](https://github.com/soarsmu/TOSEM-DBRD) of Zhang et al.[1].

+### Reference
+[1] Zhang, T., Han, D., Vinayakarao, V., Irsan, I. C., Xu, B., Thung, F., ... & Jiang, L. (2023).
+Duplicate bug report detection: How far are we?.
+ACM Transactions on Software Engineering and Methodology, 32(4), 1-32.

 ## RQ2
 ### RQ2.1: Selection Rules